The NonProfit Times: Power And Influence Top 50

 The NonProfit Times releases a list of the nonprofit executives every year.
 Recent honorees include the late Peter Goldberg, Paul Shoemaker, and Scott Harrison.
 Those who are included in the link are honored with a gala at The National Press Club.
 The gala for the 2011 honorees occurred on September 15.

 The NonProfit Times TV

 In September 2010, The NonProfit Times launched a bi-weekly webcast called The NonProfit Times TV.
 Each webcast runs at less than seven minutes, and covers the top news in the nonprofit sector.
 In addition, each episode includes an interview with a top executive at a nonprofit organization.

 Salary Surveys

-At the end of 2010, NPT partnered with Bluewater Nonprofit Solutions to release a series of salary survey reports designed to help nonprofit organizations with their compensation issues.
-The Nonprofit Times Salary and Benefits Report is the most comprehensive report in the nonprofit sector covering more than 330 jobs and 94 benefit offerings.
+At the end of 2010, NPT released a series of salary survey reports designed to help nonprofit organizations with their compensation issues.
 The IRS requires nonprofit organizations to report the Compensation of Officers, Directors, Trustees, Key Employees, Highest Compensated Employees, and Independent Contractors on Part VII of Form 990 each year.
 The info included in these salary surveys will help organizations deal with these requirements.